-Henrietta Lacks’ estate sues company over use of her cells
+Henrietta Lacks estate sues company using her ‘stolen’ cells

 COLLEGE PARK, Md.
 (AP) — The estate of Henrietta Lacks sued a biotechnology company on Monday, accusing it of selling cells that doctors at Johns Hopkins Hospital took from the Black woman in 1951 without her knowledge or consent as part of “a racially unjust medical system.”

-The estate’s federal lawsuit says Thermo Fisher Scientific Inc., of Waltham, Massachusetts, knowingly mass produced and sold tissue that was taken from Lacks by doctors at the hospital.

-The HeLa cells taken from the woman’s tumor before she died of cervical cancer became the first human cells to be successfully cloned and have been reproduced infinitely ever since.
-They have used in countless scientific and medical innovations including the development of the polio vaccine and gene mapping.
+Tissue taken from the woman’s tumor before she died of cervical cancer became the first human cells to be successfully cloned.
+Reproduced infinitely ever since, HeLa cells have become a cornerstone of modern medicine, enabling countless scientific and medical innovations, including the development of the polio vaccine, genetic mapping and even COVID-19 vaccines.

-Lacks’ cells were harvested and developed long before the advent of consent procedures used in medicine and scientific research today, but lawyers for the family say the company has continued to commercialize the results well after the origins of the HeLa cell line became well known.
+Lacks’ cells were harvested and developed long before the advent of consent procedures used in medicine and scientific research today, but lawyers for her family say Thermo Fisher Scientific Inc., of Waltham, Massachusetts, has continued to commercialize the results well after the origins of the HeLa cell line became well known.

-“Thermo Fisher Scientific has known that HeLa cells were stolen from Ms. Lacks and chose to use her body for profit anyway,” the lawsuit says.
+“It is outrageous that this company would think that they have intellectual rights property to their grandmother’s cells.
+Why is it they have intellectual rights to her cells and can benefit billions of dollars when her family, her flesh and blood, her Black children, get nothing?” one of the family’s attorneys, Ben Crump, said Monday at a news conference outside the federal courthouse in Baltimore.

+Johns Hopkins said it never sold or profited from the cell lines, but many companies have patented ways of using them.
+Crump said these distributors have made billions from the genetic material “stolen” from Lacks’ body.

+Another family attorney, Christopher Seeger, hinted at related claims against other companies.

+Thermo Fisher Scientific “shouldn’t feel too alone because they’re going to have a lot of company soon,” Seeger said.

-The lawsuit asks the court in Baltimore to order Thermo Fisher Scientific to “disgorge the full amount of its net profits obtained by commercializing the HeLa cell line to the Estate of Henrietta Lacks.”
-It also seeks an order permanently enjoining Thermo Fisher Scientific from using the HeLa cell line without the estate’s permission.
+The lawsuit asks the court to order Thermo Fisher Scientific to “disgorge the full amount of its net profits obtained by commercializing the HeLa cell line to the Estate of Henrietta Lacks.”
+It also wants Thermo Fisher Scientific to be permanently enjoined from using HeLa cells without the estate’s permission.

 On its website, the company says it generates approximately $35 billion in annual revenue.
-A company spokesman reached didn’t immediately comment on the lawsuit.
+A company spokesman reached by telephone didn’t immediately comment on the lawsuit.

 HeLa cells were discovered to have unique properties.
 While most cell samples died shortly after being removed from the body, her cells survived and thrived in laboratories.
 This exceptional quality made it possible to cultivate her cells indefinitely — they became known as the first immortalized human cell line — making it possible for scientists anywhere to reproduce studies using identical cells.

-The remarkable science involved — and the impact on the Lacks family, some of whom suffered from chronic illnesses without health insurance — have been documented in a bestselling book, “The Immortal Life of Henrietta Lacks.”
+The remarkable science involved — and the impact on the Lacks family, some of whom suffered from chronic illnesses without health insurance — were documented in a 2010 bestselling book, “The Immortal Life of Henrietta Lacks.”
 Oprah Winfrey portrayed her daughter in an HBO movie about the story.
 The lawsuit was filed exactly 70 years after the day she died, on Oct.
 4, 1951.

+Shobita Parthasarathy, a University of Michigan professor of public policy who has researched issues around intellectual property in biotechnology, said the lawsuit comes at a time when Lacks’ family is likely to have a sympathetic audience for their claims.

+“We are at a moment, not just after the murder of George Floyd but also the pandemic, where we have seen structural racism in action in all sorts of places,” she said.
+“We keep talking about a racial reckoning, and that racial reckoning is happening in science and medicine, as well.”

 A group of white doctors at Johns Hopkins in the 1950s preyed on Black women with cervical cancer, cutting away tissue samples from their patients’ cervixes without their patients’ knowledge or consent, the lawsuit says.